mdtdev/Knowledge-Development-Environment/design_notes.md

 ### "Plan A"

 We are expecting to start by using a tool like [Obsidian](https://obsidian.md/) as a primary program to allow us to start working now.
-We will start with implementations of zettelkasten functions as command-line scripts (in Python) just to confirm that we have the right ideas about how to implement the needed functions in case the commercial and closed source projects go dark.
+We will start with implementations of zettelkasten functions as command-line scripts (in Python) just to confirm that we have the right ideas about how to implement the needed functions in case the commercial and closed source projects (like Obsidian) go dark.